Northern cricket team

-Northern cricket team is a domestic cricket team in Pakistan representing Islamabad Capital Territory, Gilgit-Baltistan and Azad Jammu & Kashmir.
-It competes in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
-The team is operated by the Northern Cricket Association.
+Northern cricket team was a domestic cricket team in Pakistan representing Rawalpindi Division, Islamabad Capital Territory, Gilgit-Baltistan and Azad Jammu & Kashmir.
+It competed in domestic first-class, List A and T20 cricket competitions, namely the Quaid-e-Azam Trophy, Pakistan Cup and National T20 Cup.
+The team was operated by the Northern Cricket Association.

 History

 The team was introduced as a part of the new domestic structure announced by the Pakistan Cricket Board (PCB) on 31 August 2019.

 On 3 September 2019, PCB confirmed the first squad of the team.

 2019/20 season

 Northern were runners-up in the 2019–20 Quaid-e-Azam Trophy, and won the National T20 Cup, defeating Balochistan by 52 runs in the final.
-The Pakistan Cup was cancelled this season due to the covid-19 pandemic.
+The Pakistan Cup was cancelled this season due to the COVID-19 pandemic.

 2020/21 season

-Northern finished in fifth place in the Quaid-e-Azam Trophy, and were losing semi-finalists in both the Pakistan Cup and the National T20 Cup.
+Northern finished in fifth place in the Quaid-e-Azam Trophy, and lost in the semi-finals in both the Pakistan Cup and the National T20 Cup.